-On staff at The Children’s Hospital of Philadelphia for more than 20 years, Dr. Dormans has served as Division Chief for Orthopedic Surgery since 1996.
-He holds the Richard M. Armstrong, Jr. Endowed Chair in Orthopedic Surgery.
+John P. Dormans, MD, has been on staff at The Children’s Hospital of Philadelphia for more than 20 years.
+He has served as chief of the Division of Orthopedic Surgery since 1996 and holds the Richard M. Armstrong, Jr. Endowed Chair in Orthopedic Surgery.

 Dr. Dormans served as president of the Medical Staff of The Children's Hospital of Philadelphia for three years (1999-2001) and was the president of Children's Surgical Associates (CHOP’s surgical group) for three terms.
 He is also the director of the Pediatric Orthopedic Fellowship at CHOP.

 Dr. Dormans earned his medical degree at the Indiana University School of Medicine in Indianapolis, IN.
 He completed his residency in orthopedic surgery at Michigan State University College of Human Medicine in Grand Rapids, MI, and a fellowship in clinical pediatric orthopedics at The Hospital for Sick Children in Toronto, Canada.

 Dr. Dormans leads CHOP’s nationally-ranked orthopedic program marked by outstanding interdisciplinary care for all types of muscular and skeletal conditions.
 A world-renowned surgeon, Dr. Dormans is perhaps best known for his pioneering work in the area of limb-sparing surgery for bone cancer.
 He is also widely recognized for his work in treating pediatric spinal deformities, specifically scoliosis.

 In addition to his clinical and academic appointments, Dr. Dormans is active in a number of national and international organizations.
 He is currently the president-elect of the Scoliosis Research Society and the World Orthopaedic Concern.